casper-network/docs/source/docs/casper/concepts/intro-to-dapps.md

 2. User privacy

 You do not need to provide real-world identification, such as a Google or Facebook account, to interact with a blockchain network.
-3. Resistance to outside control.
-No single entity can block another from accessing the blockchain, reading data, deploying or interacting with DApps, or submitting transactions to the chain.
+3. Resistance to outside control

+No single entity can block another from accessing the blockchain, reading data, deploying or interacting with dApps, or submitting transactions to the chain.
 4. Trust in the state of the blockchain

 Data stored on the blockchain is immutable and decentralized, rather than relying on a centralized authority.
 Users may not change the transaction record or any other data present on the blockchain.